adiankur77/graph_email_service/readme.txt

 A FastAPI-based service that integrates with Microsoft Graph API to send and retrieve emails, storing them in MongoDB.
 Features

-Send Emails: Send emails via Microsoft Graph API with support for attachments Retrieve Emails: Automatically fetch emails from Microsoft Graph API and store in MongoDB Scheduled Retrieval: Configurable scheduler for periodic email retrieval Search & Filter: Search and filter emails by various criteria
+Send Emails: Send emails via Microsoft Graph API Retrieve Emails: Automatically fetch emails from Microsoft Graph API and store in MongoDB Scheduled Retrieval: Configurable scheduler for periodic email retrieval
-Statistics: Get email statistics such as counts and top senders
-Attachments: Retrieve attachment metadata and content

 Technology Stack